VanilleAngeles/CpuMem/README.md

 A CPU & Memory monitor for Gnome Extension Argos

 ## General Purpose
-The program scan the active load of each CPU and the memory.
+The program scan the active load of each CPU and the memory, display a general Health Smiley on the status bar.
+By accessing to details each CPU and the memory are checked.
 At the beginnig of the script, it's necessary to customlize the parameters and the limits.

 ## Installation